sneakysneak/docs/pages/utility-connectors/05-cycle-data-storage.md

 ## Purpose

-If there is the requirement to hold data for the purpose of executing a cycle that this utility can be used.
-Data can be written in one part of the Cycle and retrieved at a later stage.
-Any data that is written will not be acessible once the Cycle has completed.
+If you need to store some data in a Cycle which you'll need later in that same Cycle, this Utility Connector can be used.
+Data can be written in one part of the Cycle and retrieved in another.

+Any data that is stored in the Connector will only be accessible by the Cycle that wrote it.

 ## Usage